- Led the Connecticut Huskies women’s basketball team to 11 national titles, 19 Final Fours, six perfect seasons and more than 47 conference titles

 In addition, Auriemma recently finished a successful eight-year term as the head coach of the U.S. National Team, which won the gold medal at the 2012 Olympic Games in London and the 2016 Games in Rio.
 Auriemma's squad included six former Huskies and posted a spotless 16-0 record en route to the gold medals.
 Auriemma also led Team USA to gold at each of the last two FIBA World Championships.

-He is the first coach in women's basketball history to guide a team to five consecutive Final Four appearances on two separate occasions and the current run of ten-consecutive Final Four appearances is also a record.
+He is the first coach in women's basketball history to guide a team to five consecutive Final Four appearances on two separate occasions and a run of ten-consecutive Final Four appearances is also a record.
 Auriemma is an eight-time national coach-of-the-year and has been named the Conference coach-of-the-year 13 times.
 In all Auriemma has garnered a combined total of 27 National Coach of the Year honors.

-His 31-year overall record stands at 955-134 (.877), the best winning percentage in the history of the sport and he became only the fourth coach all-time to eclipse the 900-win mark when the Huskies defeated Cincinnati on February 3, 2015.
+His 34-year overall record stands at 955-134 (.877), the best winning percentage in the history of the sport and he became only the fourth coach all-time to eclipse the 900-win mark when the Huskies defeated Cincinnati on February 3, 2015.
 Auriemma reached win number 900 in fewer games than any coach in the history of the game.